 Severe pain during menstruation could signal endometriosis.
-The Department of Obstetrics & Gynaecology at Singapore General Hospital (SGH) shares the symptoms and diagnosis of endometriosis.
+The Department of Obstetrics & Gynaecology form Singapore General Hospital (SGH), shares the symptoms of endometriosis, diagnosis and more.

 endometriosis, the lining of the womb (endometrium) appears in other places in the body and causes problems as a result.
 Most commonly, endometriosis occurs inside the pelvic area and attaches to the ovaries, the ligaments behind the womb, the tissue layer lining the pelvis, the bladder and ureters or the bowel," explains the